Common Skip Hire Mistakes: Avoid Fines, Delays, and Hidden Costs (Expert Guide)

 What’s the Problem

-This is another common mistake.
 All the skips have a clear “fill line.”
-Overfilling a skip beyond its maximum fill line is unsafe and illegal, and leads to spills during transport, fines, or refusal of collection.
+Overfilling a skip beyond its maximum fill line is both unsafe and illegal, leading to spills during transport, fines, or refusal of collection.

 Solution